我要评分

 # other codes

-In this example, the make x86 compiler is executed to compile src_x86.c, and the make AArch64 compiler is executed to compile src_aarch64.c.
+In this example, running the make x86 command compiles src_x86.c, while running the make aarch64 command compiles src_aarch64.c.
 The test executable files are generated.
 This example illustrates the core idea.
 More source files or options can be added to the actual project.

 A script can be used to automatically identify the chip architecture type and execute different compilation commands.
 The following is a script example: